CircuitOperatingSystem/.github/profile/README.md

-# Circuit Operating System
+# Cascade Operating System

-Circuit is a general purpose operating system targeting standard desktops and laptops.
+Cascade is a general purpose operating system targeting standard desktops and laptops.

 ## Discord Server
 This project has a [Discord server](https://discord.gg/GZMm2FS3).